classgraph/classgraph/README.md

 ```

+Note that if you use a single empty string as a whitelisted package, i.e. `new FastClasspathScanner(new String[] { "" })`, all packages on the classpath will be scanned.

 ### Matching the subclasses of a class

 FastClasspathScanner can find all classes on the classpath within whitelisted package prefixes that extend a given superclass.